newsumm/newsumm.github.io/index.md

 <!-- Workshop Statistics -->
 <h2 class="blackpar_title" id="Workshop Statistics">Workshop Statistics</h2>
-This year, NewSum has 319 registered attendees at EMNLP 2021 with the following distribution:
+**Registrations:** NewSum has 319 registered attendees at EMNLP 2021 with the following distribution:

 - Virtual Student: 149
 - Virtual Regular: 143
 - In-Person Student: 14
 - In-Person Regular: 13

+**Submissions:**  The workshop received 18 long paper submissions, of which 9 were accepted, and 14 short paper submissions, of which 7 were accepted.
+This resulted in an overall acceptance rate of 50%.
+In addition, we accepted 8 Findings of ACL papers.
 <br><br>

 <!-- Call for Papers -->